KiandaBPM/KiandaBPM.github.io/form-designer.md

 - Title - Every field comes with a title property that is usually displayed on top of the field and can serve as a prompt to a user.
 - Required - This Boolean property allows making a field mandatory or not.
 - Visible - Displays the field in the form or not.
-- Layout - defines both desktop or mobile layout.
+- Layout - Defines both desktop or mobile layout.

 ### Cascading dropdown